joinpursuit/ac15-bootcamp/lecture.md

 ### Environment

-For this workshop, we'll use a simplified web development environment, [jsbin](http://jsbin.indetermi.net:3000).
+For this workshop, we'll use a simplified web development environment, [JS Bin](http://jsbin.indetermi.net:3000).
 This site allows web developers to create and experiment with simple web pages in an easy online environment.
 You'll edit HTML and CSS code directly on the site, and your web page will be rendered (displayed) live in the same window.
 It's the easiest way to get started.